-The College chapel is frequently open to visitors whatever their faith.
+The College chapel is regularly open to visitors whatever their faith tradition or none.
 The chapel is maintained and supported by the College.
-The chaplain holds regular services and the College choir participates in certain services and evensong, these services are available to the general public and visitors.
+The Dean of Chapel holds regular services and the College choir participates in certain services and evensong; these services are open to the general public and visitors.
 The College offers choral and organ scholarships and instrumental awards.
 The College has historical links with other churches and parishes.

-Corporate Governance and Public Benefit For the year ended 30 June 2010
+Corporate Governance and Public Benefit For the year ended 30 June 2012